 With the notable exception of whether the egg is fertilized, an egg is an egg is an egg!
 All three castes start life as a newly laid egg in a cell and this initial state lasts for three days.
 Then differences become evident.

-Note: The numbers below are typical but can vary based on many conditions and factors.
+Note: The numbers below are typical but can vary based on various conditions and factors.

 After the egg has hatched, each caste spends a different amount of time as larvae.